JorjaFox/website/_posts-old-blog/2014-11-04-girls-gone-wilder-due-nov-9.md

 By now most of you have read The National Report's article that <a href="http://nationalreport.net/cbs-cancels-csi-crime-scene-investigation-will-return-mid-season-break/">CBS Cancels ‘CSI: Crime Scene Investigation'; Will Not Return After Mid-season Break</a>.

 They're not correct.
-There's no mid-season break, never was. <em>CSI</em> was always supposed to air all episodes straight through, and we already talked about why it was <a href="https://jorjafox.net/2014/short-order-csi-15/">scaled back to 18 episodes</a>.
+There's no mid-season break, never was. _CSI_ was always supposed to air all episodes straight through, and we already talked about why it was <a href="https://jorjafox.net/2014/short-order-csi-15/">scaled back to 18 episodes</a>.

 https://twitter.com/csiwritersroom/status/529427119277752321

 See?
 Not true.

 Is this the show's last season?
 It really depends on a couple things.
 First, how well is the uptick from the recent two ep postponement (which means please watch!) and second, <a title="Pissed About The Scheduling Drama?" href="https://jorjafox.net/2014/pissed-scheduling-drama/">do take the time to write in and tell CBS that you want CSI to stick around</a>.
 And let me stress, that national news site?
-It's the <em>only</em> one reporting on this.
+It's the _only_ one reporting on this.
 You really think TV|Line would miss out on that juicy news?

 https://twitter.com/csiwritersroom/status/529675589955756032